maccana/simple-javascript-blockchain/README.md

 ﻿# simple-javascript-blockchain
- Basic implementation of a blockchain using vanilla JavaScript and crypto-js.
+ Basic implementation of a blockchain using vanilla JavaScript, the crypto-js library, and Node.js.